Task-aware Distributed Source Coding under Dynamic Bandwidth: Acknowledgement

-We proposed a theoretically-grounded linear distributed compressor, DPCA, and analyzed its performance compared to the optimal joint compressor.
+We proposed a theoretically grounded linear distributed compressor, DPCA, and analyzed its performance compared to the optimal joint compressor.
 Then, we designed a distributed compression framework called NDPCA by combining a neural autoencoder and DPCA to allocate bandwidth according to their importance to the task.
 Experiments on CIFAR-10 denoising, locate and lift, and Airbus detection showed that NDPCA near-optimally outperforms task-agnostic or equal-bandwidth compression schemes.
 Moreover, NDPCA requires only one model and does not need to be retrained for different compression levels, which makes it suitable for settings with dynamic bandwidths.

 Avenues for future research include settings where the information flow is not unidirectional but bidirectional, such that the encoders and the decoder can communicate to compress data better.
 Discovering representations in a more complex space using kernel PCA instead of linear PCA and exploration of more complex non-linear correlations are also left as interesting future work.
+Another interesting direction to expand the work would be analyzing the robustness of the representations, both in the latent space with respect to corruption such as additive white Gaussian noise (AWGN) as well as with respect to the downstream task model.
+The current framework learns task-relevant features that are tied to the task model but the performance is expected to drop significantly when the task model is updated or changed.
+Hence, it is desirable to incorporate robust and transferable properties into the features learned.